 PulseThe wave-like movement of the blood in the walls of the arteries is known as pulse.
 Pulse is felt at the wrist below the thumb.

 Cardiac arrhythmiasThese are concerned with abnormalities in rhythm of the heart.
 The heart beats are very fast or very slow.
 The heart beats in an abnormal rhythm.
 Arrhythmias are different types, some are harmless but some are dangerous to life.

-Enlargement of heart chambersThis condition may result due to dilation of cavities or thickening of chamber walls resulting in improper circulation of blood in the body.
+Enlargement of heart chambersThis condition may result due to dilation of cavities or thickening of chamber walls resulting in the improper circulation of blood in the body.

 Coronary disease (Ischemic heart disease) It is one of the most common types of heart disease leading to death.
-The obstructing of blood supply to the heart muscle due to building of plaque inside the blood vessels in the heart causes coronary disease.
+The obstructing of blood supply to the heart muscle due to the building of plaque inside the blood vessels in the heart causes coronary disease.

 CPR (Cardiopulmonary resuscitation) It is needed immediately for cardiac arrest to make the person survive.
 CPR involves pumping the chest to make the blood flow from the heart to the body.
 Mouth to mouth resuscitation is to be done to put air into the lungs.

 Treatments for cardiac diseases

 First Aid for a person with heart problems

 Electro Cardio Graph (ECG) ECG is a simple painless test.
 It detects all the hearts electrical activity and records it.
 An ECG shows how fast hart beats and the rhythm of the heartbeats.
 It shows the strength of timing of electrical impulses passing through the heart parts.
 An ECG poses no risks.

 Best ways of healthy eating habits for heart